aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/globalizationsettings/_index.md

 ### setChartSettings(ChartGlobalizationSettings) {#setChartSettings-chartglobalizationsettings-}

+<b>@deprecated.</b> Please use the 'chartSettings' property instead.
 Gets or sets the globalization settings for Chart.

 ```javascript
 setChartSettings(value: ChartGlobalizationSettings) : void;